 So if you’re wondering which Lake Garda towns are the prettiest and absolute must-sees during your trip, then you’ve come to the right place!

-The Prettiest Lake Garda Towns You Must Visit
+8 of the Prettiest Lake Garda Towns You Must Visit!

 Sirmione sits on the tip of the peninsula that juts out from the bottom of the lake and is one of the most popular Lake Garda towns (especially for first time visitors).